kuzzleio/documentation/src/api/1/controller-security/create-or-replace-role/index.md

 {{{since "1.0.0"}}}

-Create a new role or, if the provided role identifier already exists, replace it.
+Creates a new role or, if the provided role identifier already exists, replaces it.

 ---